 In this article, we’ll take a closer look at Gradle vs Maven, and help you decide which one is the right choice for your project.
 Whether you’re a seasoned developer or just getting started with build automation, this comparison will provide you with the information you need to make an informed decision.

-So let’s dive in and explore the similarities and differences between Gradle vs Maven!
+So let’s dive in and explore the similarities and differences between Gradle and Maven!

 Gradle vs. Maven: Key Differences